nlpaueb/bioCaption/README.md

 To use it, you need to have all the checkpoints (*.hdf5 files) in a directory alongside another directory which will contain the text files with the concepts (one for each checkpoint).
 Each checkpoint should be named as `[nameCheckpoint1]_tagCXN_checkpoint.hdf5` and its corresponging concept file should be named as `[nameCheckpoint1]_concepts.txt`

+You can download the checkpoints and concepts from [here](https://archive.org/details/2-drxr-chexnet-checkpoint).

 ```python
 from bioCaption.models.tagModels.chexnet import Chexnet